What is a STEEP Analysis?

 Whenever analyses are conducted by businesses and organisations, they are conducted with the sole intention of making the business environment better.
 Utilising these analyses techniques comes in handy.
 Business managers have to be aware of the changes to the external environment and be able to adapt well.
 Here are a few differences that will enable you to make an informed choice on the type of analysis to use.

-The STEEP analysis is an extension of the PEST analysisOpens in a new tab. (political, economic, social, and technological factors.
+The STEEP analysis is an extension of the PEST analysis (political, economic, social, and technological factors.
 The STEEPLE analysis is an extension of the STEEP analysis with the addition of more external factors.

 When a company is just launching itself into the market, it is recommended to fully utilise the STEEPLE analysis.
 This analysis conducts a more detailed evaluation of the situation at hand.
 It will help the business to make better future decisions in the face of new challenges and surprises.
 STEEP analysis, on the other hand, is useful for a company or organisation that has been in the industry for a while and does not need constant nursing.
 It all depends on the business requirements.